A timeline of the Samsung Galaxy S, A and Z series devices.

 April 2015: The Galaxy S6 and S6 Edge deliver the first metal design in S series history.

-In the spring of 2015, Samsung released the Galaxy S6 and the S6 Edge, 2 devices that stood out as a departure from previous models in the Galaxy S line.
+In the spring of 2015, Samsung released the Galaxy S6 and the S6 Edge, two devices that stood out as a departure from previous models in the Galaxy S line.

 The S6 and S6 Edge were the first in the series to ditch the plastic shell and removable battery that had been part of the previous five efforts.
 Instead, these devices featured a metal frame and glass backing, making for an elegant design that The Verge said “looks great and feels even better.”